The number of varieties in a family which contain a rational point: Brauer groups and Brauer-Severi schemes

 \subsubsection{The Brauer-pairing}

 Fundamental to this paper is the pairing

-Here $b(x)$ denotes the evaluation (or specialisation) of $b$ at $x$, namely the pull-back of $b$ via the morphism $\Spec k \to X$ associated to the rational point $x$.
+Here $b(x)$ denotes the evaluation of $b$ at $x$, namely the pull-back of $b$ via the morphism $\Spec k \to X$ associated to the rational point $x$.
 This pairing is additive on the left and functorial.
-Given a subset $\mathscr{B} \subset \Br X$, we shall denote by
+Given a subset $\mathscr{B} \subset \Br X$, we denote its ``zero-locus'' by